-The Snowpark API provides a number of classes, objects, and functions that are available in different packages.
-For convenience, you can import the class, object, and function names from packages and objects to avoid having to use qualified names.
+The Snowpark API provides a number of classes in different packages.
+For convenience, you can import these packages to avoid having to use qualified names for classes.

-The com.snowflake.snowpark package contains the main classes for the Snowpark API.
-To import the names in this package, use:
+The com.snowflake.snowpark_java package contains the main classes for the Snowpark API.
+To import the names in this package:

-The com.snowflake.snowpark.types defines classes and objects that you can use to define schemas for semi-structured data.
+The com.snowflake.snowpark_java.types package defines classes that you can use to define schemas for semi-structured data.

 Creating a Session for Snowpark¶

 The first step in using the library is establishing a session with the Snowflake database.
 To create a session, use the methods in

 import com.snowflake.snowpark_java.*; ... // Get a SessionBuilder object.
 SessionBuilder builder = Session.builder();

 To provide the details to establish a session with a Snowflake database (for example, the account identifier, user name, etc.),